unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | **[Overwatch](#overwatch-token)**                               | <span class="token" style="background:purple"></span> Purple              |
 | **[Stun](#stun-token)**                                         | <span class="token" style="background:orange"></span> Orange              |
 | **[Stealth](#stealth-token)**                                   | <span class="token" style="background:black"></span> Black                |

-## Areas That Could Be Improved

-There are still areas of the rules that could use improvement.
-Please share any suggestions you may have.

-### Naming

-The following names are ok but could be better:

-- Multi-Based Unit
-- Infantry Base
-- Reaction Engagement
-- Reaction Priority